LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic06-2-PromptEngineering.md

 A good prompt for AI is most effective if it has:

 1. **Clarity**: The prompt should be clear, specific and unambiguous, making it easy for the AI to understand what is being asked.
-   - **Example**: Instead of asking “Tell me about AI,” you can ask “Explain the key differences between supervised and unsupervised learning in AI.”
+   - **Example**: Instead of asking “Tell me about AI,” you can ask “Give me a summary of the latest advances in AI.”

-2. **Relevance**: It must be relevant to the task at hand, ensuring that the AI's response is on-topic and useful.
+2. **Relevance**: use relevant keywords or phrases.
+This helps the AI understand your intent and deliver relevant results.

+   - **Example**: Instead of asking: “Tell me about cloud computing”, you can ask  “I’m researching cloud computing trends in the IT industry.
+Provide recent reports and articles on the topic.”

-3. **Conciseness**: A prompt should be as brief as possible while still conveying all necessary information³.
+3. **Conciseness**: A prompt should be as brief as possible while still conveying all necessary information.

-4. **Context**: Providing relevant context helps the AI understand the background or situation related to the prompt.
+4. **Context**: Providing relevant context helps the AI understand the background of the thing you're asking for.

    - **Example**: “Given the recent advancements in AI, what are the potential ethical concerns?”